ajm1996/Gene-Game/genegameREADME.txt

-Thank you for checking out this game!
+Thank you for checking out Legacy of Slime!

 This readme will serve as a quick tutorial for the gameplay.